-Times have certainly changed for Chief Financial Officers.
+Times have certainly changed for Chief Financial Officers and interim CFO Recruitment.
 No longer viewed as the company number crunchers who summarize revenue and analyze EBITAs, modern-day CFOs are expected to take on a whole new range of responsibilities.
 This includes expanding their role to become strategic partners with a long-term vision on how to add value and grow their business.
 Today’s best CFOs set the bar high: they are visionaries who know not only know how analyze data across cross-functional areas of business, but how to optimize operations to improve the top- and bottom-line functions of their business.

 At the heart of this evolving role is data.
 CFOs who excel at using business intelligence and analytics to drive actionable insights are positioning their companies for repeatable success and a distinct competitive advantage.
-To truly get a look at how the data landscape is reshaping the role of CFOs, we took a deep dive with a long-time Finance and Business Intelligence leader who is well-versed in all facets of finance, BI and data analytics.
+To truly get a look at how the data landscape is reshaping the role of CFOs and interim CFO Recruitment, we took a deep dive with a long-time Finance and Business Intelligence leader who is well-versed in all facets of finance, BI and data analytics.
 Here are his insights.

 Can you start by talking about the role of data in today’s competitive landscape?